Autism in Women: How do Symptoms Present Differently?

 External symptoms of Autism that are typically seen as ‘hallmarks’ of the condition, including behavioral conduct challenges and hyperactivity, may be more aligned with the male presentation of Autism compared to the female experience.
 Females may be more likely to internally experience symptoms, which may result in feelings of anxiety and depression.

-Internal presentations of Autism may also to some extent overshadow the presentation of the condition itself, which may also contribute to the proportion of Autistic females that fly under the diagnostic radar.
+Internal presentations of Autism may also, to some extent, overshadow the presentation of the condition itself, which may contribute to the proportion of Autistic females that fly under the diagnostic radar.

 4. Less obvious repetitive behaviors

-As previously alluded to, females may present with a more internalized expression of these repetitive behaviors, which may appear as ruminating or obsessive thoughts.
-The expression of repetitive behaviors may also be simply less obvious, or more culturally normative in nature, such as twirling the hair or shaking the leg up and down when seated.
+As previously alluded, females may present with a more internalized expression of repetitive behaviors, which may appear as ruminating or obsessive thoughts.
+The expression of repetitive behaviors may also be simply less obvious, or more culturally normative, such as twirling the hair or shaking the leg up and down when seated.

 5. More affected by sensory sensitivities